sdwhsrw/Gitter_Keys/README.md

 # Gitter_Keys
-Gitter is a open source keymatrix projects.
-Gitter_Keys is the mechanicla keys key version of it.
+Gitter is an open-source key matrix project.
+Gitter_Keys is the mechanical keys key version of it.

+Gitter is designed to easy build.
+It uses raspberry pi pico as controller, which you can easily get with 4 to 5 Euros The smd components are easy to solder even for beginner.

+# BOM

-# BUilding guide
+# Building guide
 to be continue

-# Bom